Query Builder

 The find_in_batches method is similar to

-yields batches to the block as an array of models, instead of individually.# Give add_customers an array of 1000 customers at a time.
+find_each, since both retrieve batches of records.
+The difference is thatfind_in_batchesyields batches to the block as an array of models, instead of individually.# Give add_customers an array of 1000 customers at a time.
 Customer.find_in_batches do |customers| export.add_customers(customers) end # Give add_customers an array of 1000 recently active customers at a time.
-Customer.recently_active.find_in_batches do |customers| export.add_customers(customers) end #batch_size Customer.find_in_batches(batch_size: 2500) do |customers| export.add_customers(customers) end #start Customer.find_in_batches(batch_size: 2500, start: 5000) do |customers| export.add_customers(customers) end #finish Customer.find_in_batches(finish: 7000) do |customers| export.add_customers(customers) end
+Customer.recently_active.find_in_batches do |customers| export.add_customers(customers) end #batch_size Customer.find_in_batches(batch_size: 2500) do |customers| export.add_customers(customers) end #start Customer.find_in_batches(batch_size: 2500, start: 5000) do |customers| export.add_customers(customers) end #finish Customer.find_in_batches(finish: 7000) do |customers| export.add_customers(customers) end1

 2